 As a result of the scandal, 36 days of televised hearings were held, running from April to June, during which McCarthy continued raging against his perceived enemies.
 As Nichols points out, though, “TV was not kind to him.
 It showed him to be a bully and hurt him a great deal politically.”
 In one particularly poignant moment, a lawyer for the Army asked him, “Have you no sense of decency, sir?”

-Just weeks after the hearings concluded, Senator Flanders introduced a resolution to censure McCarthy for conduct unbecoming to a senator.
+Just weeks after the hearings concluded, Senator Flanders introduced a resolution to censure McCarthy for conduct unbecoming of a senator.
 That December—with Eisenhower’s behind-the-scenes support—the Senate condemned him by a vote of 67 to 22, after which “Ike” praised the chair of the censure committee for doing a “very splendid job.”

 A few days later, McCarthy publicly repudiated Eisenhower.
 But by then, McCarthy, who just a year earlier had been one of the most powerful and popular politicians in America, had lost nearly all of his influence.
 According to Nichols, his fellow lawmakers wouldn’t even sit with him in the Senate dining room or listen to him on the Senate floor.

-To the end of his life, Nichols says, “Eisenhower never admitted that the White House was behind this.”
+At the end of his life, Nichols says, “Eisenhower never admitted that the White House was behind this.”
 Yet he couldn’t help but gloat a bit in private.
 On at least one occasion, he reportedly repeated a joke that “it’s no longer McCarthyism, it’s McCarthywasm.”